-We are applying for a major fuel reduction grant, and we need your support!
+We are applying for two major fuel reduction grants, and we need your support!

 All of us who live in these beautiful hills know that there is a cost to living here.
 Our remote location and sparse population mean that we will likely always be the last area to receive critical fire-firefighting and evacuation resources during a large wildfire event.